noahwelter/js100/chapters/loops_and_iterating/README.md

-# Exercises - Loops aand Iterating
+# Exercises - Loops and Iterating

 1. See [age.js](age.js)